We’ll be updating this page with questions we receive from our members about the government's COVID-19 Wage Subsidy August 2021.

 Employment.govt.nz clearly states:

-“If Fridays and Mondays are otherwise working days based on pre-COVID-19 working patterns, employees should be paid for the upcoming public holidays.
+“If a public holiday falls on a day of the week that is otherwise an employee’s working day, the employee should be paid for the public holiday.
 The payment should be Relevant Daily Pay, or if it meets the criteria, can be Average Daily Pay.

 Determining whether a day is an 'otherwise working day' should be based on the employee's pre-lockdown working pattern.
 However, if the employer and employee have agreed to a permanent change, this new arrangement can be used to assess whether the day is an 'otherwise working day'."